MemoryPenguin/CodeSync/Docs/Usage.md

 4. Run the server with `codesync <config_file>`.
 5. Open the plugin in Studio, enter the port, and press 'Start sync'
 6. Have fun!

+## File Names
+CodeSync determines what type of object (`LocalScript`, `ModuleScript`, or `Script`) a file is based on its name.
+It's simple:

+* Files that are in the format `Name.module.extension` are considered `ModuleScripts`.
+* Files that are in the format `Name.local.extension` are considered `LocalScripts`.
+* Anything else is considered a `Script`.
+You may choose to name those differently; it will not affect this process.